Trần Ngọc Châu: Release, escape by boat

 After his unexpected release from prison in 1978, Châu went to live with his wife and children.
 He received family visitors, including his communist brother Trần Ngọc Hiền.
 Eight years earlier Hien's arrest in Saigon by the Thiệu regime had led to Chau's first imprisonment.
 Once a highly placed Communist intelligence officer, Hien had become disillusioned by the harsh rule imposed by victorious Hanoi.
 Subsequently, Hien's advocacy of Buddhist causes had gotten him disciplined then jailed by the Communist Party of Vietnam.
 Châu's sister and her husband, a civil engineer, also visited Châu.
 They had come down from northern Vietnam, where they had been living for twenty-five years.

 In the late 1970s top Communist leaders in the north seemed to understand victory in the exhausting war as the fruit of their efforts, their suffering, which entitled northern party members to privileges as permanent officials in the south.
 Châu viewed Communism negatively, but not in absolutist terms.
 While serving in the Việt Minh during the late 1940s, Chau had admired his companions' dedication and sacrifice, and the Communist self-criticism process; his break with them was due to his disagreement with their Marxist–Leninist ideology.
 Yet now, released from re-education camp and back in 'occupied' Saigon, Châu became convinced that in general the ruling Communists had lost their political virtue and were "corrupted" by power.
 When the country was divided in 1954, hundreds of thousands left the northern region assigned to Communist rule, journeying south.
 After the 1975 Communist military victory had reunited Vietnam, hundreds of thousands would flee by boat.

-Trương Như Tảng was present at the founding of the National Liberation Front of South Vietnam (NLF) in 1960.
-A leftist member of Vietnam's urban intelligentsia and a government official, Tang had served the NLF throughout the war, often secretly, supporting the Viet Cong in various capacities.
-At the war's end he was the NLF's Minister of Justice.
-Yet he soon totally soured on Communist rule.
-About the events in Saigon following the north's victory, Tang wrote in his memoir: